Associate Professor of Biological Sciences & Director of The Center for Science and Mathematics Education

 I have taught undergraduate courses for biology majors and courses for non-science majors.
 These include all of the freshman biology courses at USM; “The Basis of Evolution”, and an upper-level molecular and cell biology laboratory course at UT-Dallas.
 My science education graduate courses include Biotechnology, Bioethics, and Issues in Human Biology.
 These courses are inquiry-based and technology rich: students engage in bioinformatics, genomics, and proteomics; and conduct laboratory investigations that include transformations, amplifications, and electrophoresis.
 I also teach field-based courses in such places as the Florida Keys, Galveston Bay, New Mexico, Big Bend National Park, and the Virgin Islands.
 Field-based biology courses enable teachers enrolled in the Science Education M.S. and Ph.D. programs to conduct original scientific research, broaden their understanding of the world, deepen their content knowledge, and add excitement and relevance to their classrooms.
 An ongoing line of our research involves the phylogeny of the land snail Cerion based on sequence analysis of a mitochondrial DNA fragment of the large ribosomal subunit (16S) gene.

 My science education course SME 701 “Issues in Science, Mathematics, and Technology Education” explores the paradigm shift brought about by advances in cognitive and neurological research and how that informs education and the uses of instructional technology.
-The Center for Science and Mathematics Education Seminar Series SME 789 seeks to broaden and integrate our students’ understanding by taping on expertise from all departments on campus.
+The Center for Science and Mathematics Education Seminar Series SME 789 seeks to broaden and integrate our students’ understanding by tapping into expertise from all departments on campus.

-I am the Vice President for the Mississippi Science and Engineering Fair and a co-director for Region I.
+I am the President for the Mississippi Science and Engineering Fair and Director for Region I.

 - BSCS.
 (2003).
 Co-author, Bioinformatics and the human genome project.
 BSCS and the U.S. Department of Energy.